Jzukas125/Obsidian-Notes/CyberSecruity/Security+/CompTIA Security+ Practice Tests/Chapter 1 Domain 1.0 General Security Concepts.md

 C. Corrective
 D. Preventive

-This is a preventive control that is inteded to prevent sensitive data from being sent outside the organization
+This is a preventive control that is intended to prevent sensitive data from being sent outside the organization.
+Managerial controls are procedural mechanisms, corrective controls remediate security issues that have already occurred, and detective controls identify security events that have already occurred.

+14 A is correct
+What type of control is a policy or procedure?
+A. Directive
+B. Corrective
+C. Detective
+D. Preventive

+Policies and procedures are examples of directive control that inform employees and others of what they should do to achieve security objectives.
+Corrective controls remediate already existing security issues, detective controls identify security events that have already happened, and preventive controls attempt to stop a security issue before it occurs.

+16 C is correct
+Charles wants to reduce the threat scope of compromised credentials.
+What type of the following security controls is best suited to meeting this need?
+A. Single sign-on
+B. Federation
+C. Zero trust
+D. Multifactor authentication (MFA)

+Zero trust designs implement continous verification, which is an effective control used to limit the threat scope of comprommised cr